 Additional information about the application process for University of Amsterdam

 Visit the Office of International Programs in William and June Warren Hall, 6th Floor.
 There, you can view any additional information on file from our partner schools, as well as any relevant program evaluations that have been submitted by students who have participated in this and other study abroad programs.

-Studying abroad has been very beneficial for many students considering a public interest career.
-The timing of overseas study, however, may also present scheduling conflicts with regard to public interest hiring calendars.
+Studying abroad has been very beneficial for many students who are considering a public interest career, but that the timing of overseas study may also present scheduling conflicts with regard to public interest hiring calendars.
 Please consult with Social Justice Initiatives to learn more.